LukeZGD/Legacy-iOS-Kit/README.md

   - The jailbreak option **might not work** on A5 Rev A devices (see issue [#70](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/70))
   - For users that downgraded **without** jailbreak option, and have manually jailbroken with the EtasonJB app, it is recommended to install "EtasonJB Disable Bootloop Protection" from my Cydia repo
   - For users that downgraded **with** the jailbreak option, and to users that have installed "EtasonJB Disable Bootloop Protection", your device might take a very long time to boot, possibly 20 minutes or more
-- **My Cydia repo**: https://lukezgd.github.io/repo/ - for installing Dropbear, Jailbreak App Icons Fix, EtasonJB Disable Bootloop Protection
+- **My Cydia repo**: https://lukezgd.github.io/repo/ - for installing Dropbear, Jailbreak App Icons Fix, EtasonJB Disable Bootloop Protection, kDFUApp

 ## Tools and other stuff used by this script:
 - cURL